AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 - Extended messages.
 - Custom messages.

 You can send a message to a peer user, a chat group, or a chat room.
-After sending a message, you can recall the message, listen for the message read receipt.
+After sending a message, you can listen for the message read receipt.
+You can also recall the message.

-To manage the messages, for example, to delete a conversation, you can also retrieve historical messages from the local device or from the server.
+To manage messages, for example, to delete a conversation, you can also retrieve historical messages from the local device or from the server.

 This page introduces how to use the Agora Chat SDK to implement these functionalities in your app.